-By way of derogation from the first sub-paragraph, for a bespoke paint where the tinters are represented by an ICG, the concentration of those tinters may be submitted as a range of percentages anywhere between ≥ 0 and 25% and the concentration of the base paint may be submitted as a range of percentages anywhere between ≥ 75 – <100%.

 Other hazardous components and components not classified as hazardous

-The concentration of the hazardous components in the mixture that are not classified for any of the hazard categories listed in Section 3.4.1 and of the identified components not classified as hazardous, or in the case of such components that are mutually interchangeable and represented by the same ICG their total concentration, shall be expressed, in accordance with Table 2, as ranges of percentages in descending order by mass or volume.
+The concentration of the hazardous components in the mixture that are not classified for any of the hazard categories listed in Section 3.4.1 and of the identified components not classified as hazardous shall be expressed, in accordance with Table 2, as ranges of percentages in descending order by mass or volume.
 As an alternative, exact percentages may be provided.

 Table 2